Last Updated on September 20, 2023

 Eating is one of our favorite things to do in Beech Mountain.
 Here are two great places to grab a bite:

-- Mile High Tavern (1003 Beech Mountain Pkwy): Open five days a week, Mile High Tavern is a gourmet taco and burger place.
-Their best deal is three tacos of different flavors for $20.
-Other options include burgers and salads accompanied by one of their 29 beers and cocktails on tap.
+- Mile High Tavern (1003 Beech Mountain Pkwy, Beech Mountain, NC): Open five days a week during the winter and summer weekends, Mile High Tavern is a spot with a great pub feel.
+Wash down a classic menu of burgers, wings, and salads with one of the 29 beers and cocktails on tap.

-- Famous Brick Oven Pizza (402 Beech Mountain Pkwy): This pizza joint is a restaurant, arcade, and golf course in one.
+- Famous Brick Oven Pizza (402 Beech Mountain Pkwy, Beech Mountain, NC): This pizza joint is a restaurant, arcade, and golf course in one.
 Enjoy a delicious pizza after playing at the arcade with the kids, a round of golf, or even after one of their movie nights.

 What are Your Favorite Beech Mountain Attractions?